Freshm4at/Twitter-Media-Downloder/README.md

 TDM will create a folder named after the target user in TDM project folder.
 Videos and images are respectively store in a subfolder.

+## TDM download media since which date ?
+Twitter uses a limit in the data collect.
+This limitation is 200 tweets by request.
+But TDM pass throught this limitation and go get all favorite tweets and retweets.

 ex : "./Asmongold/images" and "./Asmongold/videos"

 ## Usage